 Growing up in a Chinese American family, I start my New Year’s countdown a little later than most.
-Rather than bringing out the confetti on January 1, my family and I celebrate Lunar New Year a few weeks later by hanging red paper cuttings on doorways, sweeping the entire house, and most importantly, gearing up for a long celebration of cooking and eating.
+Rather than bringing out the confetti on January 1, my family and I celebrate Lunar New Year a few weeks later by hanging red paper cuttings on doorways, sweeping the entire house, and most important, gearing up for a long celebration of cooking and eating.

 Sign up for the Cook's Country Dinner Tonight newsletter

 10 ingredients.
 45 minutes.
 Quick, easy, and fresh weeknight recipes.

 Lunar New Year is a 16-day affair, with a different dining ritual each day.
 The biggest meal, however, is served on Lunar New Year’s Eve.
 Families prepare a banquet of complex dishes, adorned with personal touches from the cooks of the family.